jlucktay/golang-web-dev/022_hands-on/02/13_hands-on/README.md

-# Building upon the code from the previous problem:
+# Building upon the code from the previous problem

 Print to standard out (the terminal) the REQUEST method and the REQUEST URI from the REQUEST LINE.